rfenix3/Rails-Javascript-Issue-Manager/README.md

 # Rails Issue Manager
-A Rails CRUD (Create Read Update Delete) application for managing issues.
+A Rails and Javascript CRUD (Create Read Update Delete) application for managing issues.

 ## Description and Purpose
-This is a complete Rails application that manages related data through complex forms and RESTful routes.
+This is a complete Rails with Javascript application that manages related data through complex forms and RESTful routes.
 The goal of the application is to build an Issue Management System to support one of ITIL Incident Management's main function: The Service Desk.

 The service desk is the single point of contact for customers to report IT-related incidents.
 As such, this application aims to help service desk support staffs to capture and track IT issues promptly, work collaboratively, encourage knowledge transfer, collect IT  data trend, and support problem management requirements.